gferreira/fb-variable-spacing/docs/spacing-states-format.md

 ### Libs overview

-The data to enable spacing states in UFO sources is stored in 2 custom font-level libs under the prefix `com.hipertipo.spacingaxis`:
+The data to enable spacing states in UFO sources is stored in 2 custom font-level libs under the prefix `com.fontbureau.variableSpacing`:

 <table class='table'>
   <tr>